Create a Job Alert.Simplify your job search. Get emails of the newest jobs posted and be the first to apply.

 As you take on more responsibilities in your mid-level secretarial position, time management becomes critical.
 Whether you report to a single supervisor or several superiors assign work to you on a daily basis, you need to juggle tasks effectively.

-For most administrative secretaries, this means learning how to work smarter.
+Advice: For most administrative secretaries, this means learning how to work smarter.
 Track how long it takes you to complete tasks, and learn what schedule optimizes your productivity.
 You'll quickly learn how to make the most of each workday.

 6. Problem Solving